cieslikprzemyslaw/circles-web/README.md

 circles-web
 ===========
 Circles is a messaging app designed with family ties in mind.
 It makes sure that you not forget to catch up with a family member and never forget about their birthday ever again.
-The app is lightweight, smart and secure, also looks very trendy.
+Thanks to this app, your family relationships will be better than ever!

+## Features
+- 🚀 Lightweight
+- 🤯 Smart
+- 🔒 Secure
+- 🌟 Looks very trendy

 ## How to build